HarvardPL/formulog/docs/01_language_basics.md

 ### External input relations

-It is possible to specify that an input relation should be read from an external file by annotating its declaration with `@external`, as in
+It is possible to specify that an EDB relation should be read from an external file by annotating its declaration with `@disk`, as in

 ```
-@external
-input foo(i32, i32, string list)
+@disk @edb foo(i32, i32, string list)

-@external
-input bar(string)
+@disk @edb bar(string)
 ```

-The Formulog runtime will look in the current directory for files called `foo.tsv` and `bar.tsv`.
+The Formulog runtime will look in the directories specified on the command line for files called`foo.tsv` and `bar.tsv` (defaulting to the current directory).
 As suggested by the `.tsv` extension, these files should contain rows of tab-separated terms, where each row corresponds to one input fact, and each column corresponds to an argument position.

 So, a file `foo.tsv` might look like this